Cornwall and the Isles of Scilly Safeguarding Children Partnership

 Your child can talk to someone they trust or respect about how they are feeling – a youth worker, friend or family member or even a teacher.
 Talking can help them get a handle on whether what they feel is right and whether other people think it's OK.

-You don’t have to be absolutely certain; if you’re concerned a child is being exploited or their safety is at risk, speak to someone.
+Report it - You don’t have to be absolutely certain; if you’re concerned a child is being exploited or their safety is at risk, speak to someone.

 Tackling child exploitation is everyone’s responsibility.